 Roaming Leads to Platform Competition

 Another way to avoid the availability dilemma would be to make roaming mandatory, i.e. making every vehicle available for every TSP.
 This would still give TSPs an incentive to flexibly follow the demand as they would still make money with each ride – even the customer might have it ordered via a competitor’s platform.
 Competition will then likely happen on the platform level, i.e. who provides the best platform with the best curated mobility services in combination with good customer support and quality management.
-I’ll come to that topic in my next blog post.
+I’ll come to that topic in my next blog post about mobility service roaming.